Wisconsin Gov. Scott Walker visits with workers at Endres Manufacturing… (John Hart / Wisconsin State…)

 Three weeks away from the state’s hotly contested recall election, Wisconsin Gov. Scott Walker has taken a lead over his Democratic challenger among likely voters, a new poll shows.

-The biggest reason behind the shift is that Republicans appear to be more mobilized for the June 5 recall election.
+The biggest reason behind the shift in the recall election is that Republicans appear to be more mobilized for the June 5 vote.
 Walker’s supporters “appear to hold an advantage in likely turnout,” said Charles Franklin, who directs the Marquette poll.
-Since almost no undecided voters remain in the state – only 3% in the most recent poll – the Republican advantage in turnout could be decisive.
+Because almost no undecided voters remain in the state -- only 3% in the most recent poll -- the Republican advantage in turnout could be decisive.

 In addition, Franklin said, the poll also indicates a small, but potentially important, shift in overall partisan identification in the state.
 In January, the Marquette poll showed Democrats with a two point edge over Republicans in the state.
 That Democratic margin rose to eight points in February and has declined steadily ever since.
 It stood at just one point in the latest poll.

 Wisconsin does not have voter registration by political party, so self-identification is the only measure of the state’s partisan balance.